 Figure 2.
 Complete and incomplete tracks of a theoretical migratory bird.
 For birds with complete tracks (Panel A; encompassing the entire temporal period of migration), the pre-migratory, migratory, and post-migratory stages of the track are apparent, and can be identified using the range delineation or step-length threshold methods.
 For birds with incomplete tracks (Panels B and C) the final state of the bird cannot be determined using a step-length threshold.
 If points cannot otherwise be delineated using breeding and wintering ranges, incomplete tracks end in an uncertain state that could be either migratory or post-migratory.

 Hidden Markov models (HMMs) use observed distributions of outcome variables to assign movement states to animal tracking data and could potentially overcome limitations of rule-based assignments, particularly for the final movement state of incomplete movement tracks (Langrock et al. 2012, Zucchini et al. 2017).
-Step length and turn angle are the two most common data streams used by hidden Markov models in movement analyses, although additional data streams (such as acceleration, depth/altitude, and immersion in water) can be used to improve the model’s predictive capabilities (Dean et al. 2013).
+Step length and turn angle are the two most common data streams used by hidden Markov models in movement analyses, although additional data streams (e.g., acceleration, depth/altitude, and immersion in water) can be used to improve the model’s predictive capabilities (Dean et al. 2013).
 Hidden Markov models have delineated foraging, dispersal, and migratory behaviors for a variety of bird taxa including shorebirds, sage-grouse, prairie grouse, and seabirds (Blomberg et al. 2023, Berigan et al. 2024, Dean et al. 2013, Picardi et al. 2022, Mander et al. 2022, Zhang et al. 2019).
 These taxa can carry large transmitters (often with solar panels) that provide high frequency, regular location data over long periods of time, which assists with fitting hidden Markov models.
 However, the small size and forest dwelling habits (i.e., no direct sunlight for solar panels) of smaller birds may preclude high frequency data collection for GPS transmitters attached to them and complicate fitting those data using traditional hidden Markov model approaches.

 We illustrate the fitting of HMMs to low-frequency GPS data using American woodcock (Scolopax minor; hereinafter woodcock).
 Woodcock are widely distributed throughout eastern North America, typically breeding in the northern United States and southern Canada and wintering in the southern United States.
 They are frequently among the latest migrants to leave the breeding range as frost encroaches in the fall and the earliest to arrive as snow melts in the spring (Moore et al. 2021).
 Woodcock are particularly flexible in their migratory and reproductive timing; females regularly nest in the migratory and wintering ranges and have been observed migrating among nesting attempts (Slezak et al. in press).
 Woodcock are of appropriate size to carry small GPS transmitters, which are often constrained by limited battery life (woodcock mass: 116–279 g, transmitter mass: 4–6 g; McAuley et al. 2020).